supa2/Automaton/Machine-building-tutorial-2.md

   Serial.begin( 9600 );
   Serial.println( "Connecting to WIFI" );

-  // The light to be controlled
+  // The traffic light to be controlled on pins D5, D6 & D7

   trafficlight.begin( D5, D6, D7 );